nomoretorgo/nomoretorgo.github.io/_posts/2022-03-02-Exchange-Encrypt-Rule.md

 ![how-to-encrypt-email_thumb800.jpg]({{site.baseurl}}/how-to-encrypt-email_thumb800.jpg)

-## Issues with Exchange control statments
+## Issues with Exchange control statements

 Summary:  Exchange rules are setup to allow or block message flow based on rules which allow control logic.
 However, this control logic does not funciton correctly and a work around is required.